Physiotherapy Techniques and Approaches to Patient Treatment

 • Balance

-Used alongside other treatments, exercise restores independence and maintains overall health.
+Exercise is used alongside other treatments to restore independence and maintain overall health.

 Manual therapy